 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When you carve your jack-o'-lantern or cut up your pumpkin to make purée for pumpkin pie, make sure you save the seeds!
 Pumpkin seeds can be toasted or roasted for tasty snacks.
 Just scrape the seeds out when you cut the pumpkin and clean them.

 Use table salt, sea salt, or kosher salt, and add a dash of pepper if you like.
 There are all kinds of seasonings you might add—choose your favorite or see the variations below.

-- 2 tablespoons vegetable oil (olive oil or a neutral oil such as canola or grapeseed)
+2 tablespoons vegetable oil, or other neutral oil

 Rinse the pumpkin seeds under cold running water.
 Swish them around to remove any pieces of pulp clinging to the seeds.
 Drain.

 Spread the seeds out onto a kitchen towel to dry.
 Don't use paper towels to dry the seeds; they will stick.

 Position a rack in the center of the oven and heat to 300 F. Line a rimmed baking sheet with foil.

 Put the seeds on the baking sheet.
 Sprinkle salt and drizzle with vegetable oil.
 Toss to coat the seeds thoroughly.
 Spread in an even layer.
 Bake the pumpkin seeds, stirring and turning once or twice, until light golden, about 40 to 45 minutes.